csm123/sharepoint-javascript-helpers/readme.md

 ## Promise, what?

 When you query the SharePoint API, the response is not immediate.
-Once the response comes back, you'll wnat to do something with it.
+Once the response comes back, you'll want to do something with it.

 A promise tells SJH what to do once the response comes back.